 - Hematology: Complete blood count (CBC), peripheral blood smear, mono test, malarial smear review, influenza A and B, sedimentation rate/ESR

-- STD/STI testing: HIV, Chlamydia, Gonorrhea and RPR/Syphilis (other STD/STI tests such as Herpes are sent to an outside reference lab)
+- STD/STI testing: HIV screen (other STD/STI tests, such as Chlamydia, Gonorrhea, RPR/Syphilis, and Herpes are sent to an outside reference lab)

 - Glucose screening: Finger stick glucometer